 Finding the charm of Yotvata

 The environment in such a place is truly special.
 No one knows anything about your past except for what you tell them.
 You learn about the Israeli culture and the Jewish traditions.
 You don’t have to worry about rent, studies or bills.
 You have a wide mix of people and get to know different lifestyles from all over the world.
-You work for eight hours a day and other that that, you don’t have any sorrows.
-And you are in the middle of the desert, which means that you there’s not much to do but tons of time to spend with the other volunteers (and of course with the Israeli girls who are stunning 🙂 ).
+You work for eight hours a day and other than that, you don’t have any sorrows.
+And you are in the middle of the desert, which means that there’s not much to do but tons of time to spend with the other volunteers and members of the Kibbutz.

 If you are open-minded, it’s almost impossible not to make good friends.
 Every other night we played football, watched a movie or just relaxed with some Shisha and good music.
 The Latinos tried to teach me Spanish, it didn’t really work out though.
 But the highlight of every week was Friday night, when the Jewish weekend starts.
 It was like a ritual.
 We dressed up, went to the special Shabbat-dinner and had some cake with coffee.
 We put some wine and vodka on the table, pretty much everyone got drunk and then we went dancing in the Kibbutz-Club.
 It was great.

 If there’s one thing I can’t stand in my life, then it’s routine.
 Maybe that’s why I travel so much.
-After two months, I decided to switch from the dishwasher to the gas station because I couldn’t stand my work anymore.
+After two months, I decided to switch from the dishwasher to the gas station because I found my work to be really boring.
 A few weeks later, boredom set in again.
 Around the same time, a few really cool people left the Kibbutz and the Volunteer table in the dining room became quite empty.